wookayin/dotfiles/README.md

           [`:echo g:python3_host_prog`](https://github.com/wookayin/dotfiles/blob/master/nvim/init.vim).
       * If you are not sure, manually running `python3 -m pip install --user pynvim` might help.

 * [Powerline symbols](https://github.com/powerline/powerline#screenshots) are not displayed properly?
+Do you see some weird letters like `⍰` due to missing fonts?
   Install [Powerline fonts](https://github.com/powerline/fonts) or [Nerd fonts](https://github.com/ryanoasis/nerd-fonts).
+    * Mac users can do: `brew search nerd-font`
 * Does vim color look weird (e.g. only black-and-white)?
   * Check whether your terminal emulator supports [24-bit color](https://github.com/wookayin/dotfiles/pull/9).
-Use iTerm2 rather than built-in Terminal.
+Use iTerm2 or kitty rather than built-in Terminal.
+  * Mosh (1.3.x) does not support 24-bit colors yet.
   * Try `:set notermguicolors` to disable 24-bit colors.
 * Does tmux look weird?
 Make sure that tmux version is [2.3](etc/ubuntu-setup.sh) or higher.
     * Run `$ dotfiles install tmux` to install `tmux` into `$HOME/.local/bin`, if you do not have sudo.
-* Ruby version is shown unwantedly?
-A simple workaround might be to install [rvm](https://rvm.io/).
-* If you still have no idea or have found a bug, please feel free to contact me or raise an issue.
+* If you still have no idea or have found a bug, please feel free to contact me or raise an issue, and I will happy to help you.

 [neovim]: https://github.com/neovim/neovim